yaswanthk03/urlManager/README.md

-# Full Stack URL Shortener with React JS, Tailwind CSS, Supabase, Shadcn UI
+# Full Stack URL Shortener and Manager with React JS, Tailwind CSS, Supabase, Shadcn UI
 Helps Shorten URLs or create custome URLs and also manages their clicks.